odobot/slambot/README.md

  ```console
   rviz2
   ```
-In rviz for the Fixed frame use `base_link` add RobotModel at the Displays under the robot model there is Description topic add `/robot_description` third terminal
+In rviz for the Fixed frame use `base_link` add RobotModel at the Displays under the robot model there is Description topic add `/robot_description`.

+Third terminal
  ```console
   ros2 run joint_state_publisher_gui joint_state_publisher_gui
  ```